CoolProp/devdocs/README.md

 ### Make token for access to GHCR:

-1. Generate the Fine-Grained PAT
+A. Generate the Fine-Grained PAT (only works if you select the repo with the container registry)

-Go to https://github.com/settings/personal-access-tokens → Fine-grained tokens
+1. Go to https://github.com/settings/personal-access-tokens → Fine-grained tokens

-Repository access: Select the specific repository where the image lives.
+2. Repository access: Select the specific repository where the image lives.
   Permissions:
     Packages → ✅ Read access
     Contents → ✅ (optional if cloning is needed)
   🔐 This token can now access GHCR images built from that one repo.

+B. Use a classic token, with packages:read and repo

 ### Make token for CoolProp main repo: